-Online Water Calculator is a decision support tool which can be used by businesses and infrastructure developers to assess water efficiency in their upcoming residential projects.
-The tool estimates the water savings according to the intended use, and help identify areas for improving the project’s water efficiency by providing guidelines on best practices suitable for the site.
+The WATER Calculator is a decision support tool which can be used by home owners, businesses and infrastructure developers to assess the water efficiency and savings in their upcoming residential projects.
+The calculator assists in determining the project's water demand and potential for achieving the water savings and to carry out sustainable management on site.

 With a growing population, expanding economies, urbanization, and changing lifestyles this has had a major impact on India’s economic, social and environmental wellbeing due to increasing pressure on already strained water resources.
 The rapid population growth along with rising consumption levels and pollution is contributing in increasing water insecurities in urban India.
 The depleting water resources on the one hand, rising water demand on the other, leave limited possibilities to augment the water supply in the coming future.
 Rising effects of climate change may further aggravate the situation by generating higher magnitude and frequency of extreme weather events and also by altering the precipitation volume & pattern, which shall have adverse effects on the available sources of fresh water supply.